7 easy steps to complete an intranet needs analysis

 To conduct a SWOT analysis, your team will need to identify company:

-Opportunities: external factors that can help your business grow like outside perception of your business and market growth
+- Opportunities: external factors that can help your business grow like the outside perception of your business and market growth

 Then, take the answers from these questions and organize them in a way that allows you to collect and analyze the data.
 These results, along with the results from the surveys and interviews should give you a solid understanding of your intranet software needs.

-After actually asking the intranet needs analysis questions, it’s time to analyze the results.
+After actually asking the intranet analysis questions, it’s time to analyze the results.
 This is where your original intranet analysis team comes into play to help sort through and organize the data collected.
 You will want to remain focused on the original business goals you identified in Step One and use those as a framework for your data.
 And remember, this data is going to point you to specific intranet strategies and features you can implement to solve these issues.
-You are looking to create a list of intranet requirements for your intranet software or vendor.
+You are looking to create a list of requirements for your intranet provider.

 Determine the major issues that are impeding your staff from doing their jobs, figure out any social or cultural barriers within your workplace that are affecting the success of your current intranet strategy, and decide what are the main areas where IT support is constantly needed.
 After the analysis of the problems, your team can work towards an intranet strategy to provide a solution.